 Everyone who makes pizza wants their own pizza oven outside.
 You can build your own wood fired oven for as little as $200-$300.

 You no longer need to buy expensive fire bricks – you can buy one large bag of vermiculite (insulating volcanic rock), mix it with cement, and make a dome over a gym ball as a mold.
-See How To Build A Vermiculite Pizza Oven With A Gym Ball
+See more on How To Build A Vermiculite Pizza Oven.

 You can build your own brick oven, or pay a masonry worker to do it for you.
 Or you can buy a pre-made kit that just needs some assembling in your backyard.